Raindeer44/pomodoro-timer-bash/README.md

 ## A Sweet and Simple Pomodoro Timer
 #### For bash
 ---
 This is a very simple timer based on the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), a time management method which breaks down work or study into 25 minute intervals, with 5 minute breaks in between.
-Every fourth break is 20 minutes
+Every fourth break is 20 minutes.

+I found the Pomodoro Technique a few years ago, while I was having a lot of trouble with time management when it came to working and studying.
+I found a decent app for my Android phone, but nothing I could stick with for Linux desktop.
+So, I thought, I'll just have to make one myself.

+This script is a great combination between the convenience of desktop notifications and the simplicity of a pure CLI script.
+Nothing fancy, just function and a little bit of love.

 Please submit any bugs or feature requests to [https://github.com/Raindeer44/pomodoro-timer-bash/issues](https://github.com/Raindeer44/pomodoro-timer-bash/issues) Thank you. long.